SofijaErkin/basic-tool-mac/linux/terminal_login_samba_between_vm_and_host.md

 Now, it's the better time to get my fucking ass up and work.

+Everything is just fine!
+It's not too late to work smart and hard!

 ## 0.Finally Debug Troubles

 ### 0.1VM Debian access samba server on Host macOS